Sallekhana: Vow

-There are Five Great vows prescribed to followers of Jainism; Ahimsa (non-violence), Satya (not lying), Asteya (not stealing), Brahmacharya (chastity), and Aparigraha (non-possession).
-A further seven supplementary vows are also prescribed, which include three Gunavratas (merit vows) and four Shiksha vratas (disciplinary vows).
-The three Gunavratas are: Digvrata (limited movements, limiting one's area of activity), Bhogopabhogaparimana (limiting use of consumable and non-consumable things), and Anartha-dandaviramana (abstain from purposeless sins).
-The Shikshavratas include: Samayika (vow to meditate and concentrate for limited periods), Desavrata (limiting movement and space of activity for limited periods), Prosadhopavāsa (fasting for limited periods), and Atithi-samvibhag (offering food to the ascetic).
+There are five great vows prescribed to followers of Jainism; ahimsa (non-violence), satya (not lying), asteya (not stealing), brahmacharya (chastity), and aparigraha (non-possession).
+A further seven supplementary vows are also prescribed, which include three gunavratas (merit vows) and four shikshavratas (disciplinary vows).
+The three Gunavratas are: Digvrata (limited movements, limiting one's area of activity), bhogopabhogaparimana (limiting the use of consumable and non-consumable things), and anartha-dandaviramana (abstain from purposeless sins).
+The shikshavratas include: samayika (vow to meditate and concentrate for limited periods), desavrata (limiting movement and space of activity for limited periods), prosadhopavāsa (fasting for limited periods), and atithi-samvibhag (offering food to the ascetic).

 Sallekhana is treated as a supplementary to these twelve vows.
-However, some Jain teachers such as Kundakunda, Devasena, Padmanandin, and Vasunandin have included it under Shikshavratas.
+However, some Jain teachers such as Kundakunda, Devasena, Padmanandin, and Vasunandin have included it under shikshavratas.